 The doctor will examine you and ask questions about your past health.
-He or she will also ask how you injured your knee and about your symptoms at the time you injured it.
+You'll also be asked how you injured your knee and about your symptoms at the time you injured it.

 Your doctor will carefully examine your knee and leg.
-He or she will look and feel to see if there is swelling and may gently push on certain places to find spots that are most tender.
+The doctor will look and feel to see if there is swelling and may gently push on certain places to find spots that are most tender.
 Then your doctor will move your knee and leg in certain ways to help check for stability.
-He or she will also look at the rest of your leg to make sure that blood is flowing, the leg works well, and there are no other injuries above or below the knee.
+They'll also look at the rest of your leg to make sure that blood is flowing, the leg works well, and there are no other injuries above or below the knee.

 Your treatment will depend on how severe your injury is and whether other parts of your knee are injured.

-- Mild or grade 1 and moderate or grade 2 injuries may only need home treatment along with using crutches for a short time and wearing a hinged knee brace.
+- Mild or grade 1 and moderate or grade 2 injuries.
+These may only need home treatment along with using crutches for a short time and wearing a hinged knee brace.
 Many people are able to be active again after about 4 to 6 months.

-- Severe or grade 3 injuries may require using crutches and wearing a hinged knee brace.
-In some cases, surgery may be needed.
+- Severe or grade 3 injuries.
+These may require using crutches and wearing a hinged knee brace.
 Many people are able to be active again after about 9 months.

 Your doctor may recommend physical therapy to increase range of motion and strengthen your muscles.

 - Put ice or a cold pack on your knee for 10 to 20 minutes at a time.
 Try to do this every 1 to 2 hours (when you're awake) for the first 3 days after your injury or until the swelling goes down.
 Put a thin cloth between the ice and your skin.